-→ Procedures
+➔ Procedures

-Between 2012 and 2021, an average of 1.7% of men aged 40-64 with BPH/LUTS and 2.4% of men aged 65 and above underwent any BPH/LUTS-related procedure (Figure 2.4).
+Between 2012 and 2021, an average of 1.7% of men aged 40-64 with BPH/LUTS and 2.4% of men aged 65 and older underwent any BPH/LUTS-related procedure (Figure 4).

-Figure 2.4.
+Figure 4.
 Percent of patients with BPH/LUTS who underwent any BPH/LUTS-related procedure, by age (2012-2021)

-Notes: BPH/LUTS-related procedures refer to those listed in Table 2.1.
-Ages 40-64 refers to male CDM privately insured enrollees.
-Ages 65+ refers to male Medicare FFS beneficiaries.
+Notes: BPH/LUTS-related procedures refer to those listed in Table 1.
+The age 40-64 cohort refers to those in commercial insurance, while the age 65+ cohort refers to those in Medicare FFS.

 Transurethral surgery remained the most frequently utilized surgical category, though there had been growing use of minimally invasive surgical therapies (MIST).
-Among men aged 65 and above, the most commonly performed transurethral surgery was transurethral resection of the prostate (TURP) (Figure 2.5a), whereas the use of laser prostatectomy declined over the study period, likely due to the increasing popularity of laser enucleation and MIST (Figures 2.5a,b).
+Among men aged 65 and older, the most commonly performed transurethral surgery was transurethral resection of the prostate (TURP) (Figure 5a), whereas the use of laser prostatectomy declined over the study period, likely due to the increasing popularity of laser enucleation and MIST (Figures 5a,b).
 The growing use of MIST is contributed by the rise of prostatic urethral lift (PUL).
 Additionally, the use of transurethral microwave thermotherapy (TUMT) decreased over time.
-Trends in the use of individual BPH surgeries observed in Figures 2.5a and b were similar among men aged 40-64.

-Of the 2015 incident cohort aged 65 and above with BPH/LUTS, 7.6% underwent BPH-related procedures within five years of diagnosis.
-During this period, TURP was the most commonly performed procedure, accounting for half of the initial procedures, followed by laser prostatectomy (21 percent) and PUL (12 percent).
-On average, patients received their first procedure 23 months after the initial diagnosis in 2015.
+Trends in the use of individual BPH surgeries observed in Figures 5a and b were similar among men aged 40-64.
+Of the 2015 incident cohort aged 65 and older with BPH/LUTS, 7.0% underwent BPH-related procedures within five years of diagnosis.
+During this period, TURP was the most commonly performed procedure, accounting for half of the initial procedures, followed by laser prostatectomy (22%) and PUL (12%).
+On average, patients received their first procedure within 23 months after the initial diagnosis in 2015.